 Up to 50-60% of your income can be garnished due to unpaid child support.
 If you’re more than 12 weeks late in payments, a further 5% can be taken.

-Depending on the number of dependents and the standard deductions, the Internal Revenue Service (IRS) can deduct up to 15% of your wages.
+Depending on the number of dependents and the standard deductions, the Internal Revenue Service (IRS) can deduct up to 15% of your wages for tex debt.
 15% is also deducted for federal student loans.

 Will your federal benefits be garnished?